rsksmart/devportal-1.0/rif/gateways/dataservices/chainlink/node-operators.md

 ### Prerequisites.

 You'll need to create a Postgres database for the Initiator and another for the Adapter.
-You can quickly set this up with the psql cli utility:
+You can quickly set this up with the `psql` CLI utility:

 ```bash
 psql -U postgres -c "create database rsk_initiator"